 The bank on the hill named “Saint Sebastian Bank” slants downwards at nearly an 180 degree angle, and has a big blue PVC banner tied to the front that reads “now hiring”.
 They would take me in, my mom says.
 Just like everyone else in my life; taking me in from the cold.

 For the thousandth time in my life, I was taken in.
 I got a job at Saint Sebastian Bank, which wasn't actually a bank.
 A therapy organization had bought the building, but the building still had the words “Saint Sebastian Bank” in blue and white on the front, and a small caricature of a man impaled with arrows, tied to a tree that had money for leaves.
-When finding the directions from my house, I noticed the building was still under the name, “Saint Sebastian Bank”, like the therapy organization who had clearly been there was completely unknown to the outside world.
-It was like the therapy organization was stateless, just like me.
+When finding the directions from my house, I noticed the building was still under the name, “Saint Sebastian Bank”, like the true identity to the building was unknown.
+If I could ask the building who they really are, they might say "Im a therapy building now", even though thats not what the outside says.
+But I guess that doesn't matter.
+A house is whatever is inside it.

 It smelt like sawdust on the inside, which almost had distracted me entirely from the ridiculously large old fashioned vault just past the receptionist’s desk.
-There were large pots of flowers and rows of chairs lined up against both walls, which forced you to look at the other miserable people sitting across from you.
+There were large pots of fake flowers and rows of chairs lined up against both walls, which forced you to look at the other miserable people sitting across from you.
 My interview was with a lady who had messy brownish-blonde hair.
 I avoid calling it dirty blonde.
 Her name was Sandy.
 She wore navy heels with a silver buckle on the toe of each shoe.
-There was a thin line from her skin-toned tights on the back of her legs which reminded me of all the times my friends and I would paint with clay on ourselves to either make us look like we were wearing expensive stockings or makeup.
+There was a thin line from her skin-toned tights on the back of her legs.

 Sandy was sweet.
 She looked happy to interview me, happy to take me to a room in the back, happy to give me a job.
 I didn’t need a masters degree, she said, which was nice to hear because I'm not in school.
 I haven’t even thought about school ever since I graduated from my old international school.
-I was seventeen when I graduated, which was young apparently.
-It's because as soon as I got my Czech citizenship at age four, my mom rushed me out the door and right into school.
-She’s since apologized for pushing me so hard at such a young age, which, I don't know— It was the only thing that I could do at that age anyway.
+I was seventeen when I graduated because as soon as I got my Czech citizenship at age four, my mom rushed me out the door and right into school.
+She’s since apologized for pushing me so hard at such a young age, which, I don't know— I wouldn't have cared if the kids weren't so mean to me.
+I used to put pheasants in my school bag and release them at the other kids as soon as I got there.
+Getting citizenship was hard because they couldn't tell what sex I was by looking.
+A rare case of intersexuality.

 I wonder when the constant adoption or espousement will stop.
 I wonder if one day I will house myself.
 My mom doesn’t want me to live alone.
 She has always scared me into staying with her by telling me some gruesome story about a sibling I had who ran away and was killed on the railroad tracks in Germany.
 My grandma tells me I never had a sibling because my mother was a virgin.